javipalanca/spade/docs/usage.rst

 But **remember**!
 You should have your own jid and password in an XMPP server running in your own computer or in the Internet.
 In this example we will assume that our jid is *your_jid@your_xmpp_server* and the password is *your_password*.

+.. hint:: To create a new XMPP account you can follow the steps of https://xmpp.org/getting-started/

 A basic SPADE agent is really a python script that imports the spade module and that uses the constructs defined therein.
 For starters, fire up you favorite Python editor and create a file called ``dummyagent.py``.